dat-ecosystem/dat/beta-cli-api.md

 commands:
-  init      initialize a new dat in a directory checkout  dat will operate at a particular head add       import a file into dat push      push data to a remote dat
+  init      initialize a new dat in a directory checkout  dat will operate at a particular fork add       import a file into dat push      push data to a remote dat
   ... etc